zde37/TCP-Chat/README.md

 # TCP Chat

-Welcome to the TCP Chat repository!
+Welcome to TCP Chat repository!
 This project showcases a robust and scalable TCP-based chat server built using Go, offering a unique approach to real-time communication over the traditional WebSockets protocol.

 ## Available features
 - **Room-based Chat**: Organize conversations into specific rooms, enhancing topic-focused discussions.